wrewsama/obsidian-vault/Source Materials/Books/Secrets to Winning at Office Politics.md

 - To get other people to change their behaviour, you have to change your own
 - You always have choices about your behaviour
 - Facts can be wrong.
 Opinions are simply different
+- A leader is someone that people _choose_ to follow
 ## Fundamentals
 - set goals, not wishes
     - align personal goals with business goals, hurting others for your goals is not worth it